Taught at Wheaton Area Schools - Minnesota

 Your teacher has intentionally asked (urged) you to pursue ideas and methods which would not have not been your natural choices.
 Why?
 Because if you had only repeated yourself, doing things the same old way, you would have remained unchanged and unlearned in the essentials.

-and knowledge, which you have the choice to
+some working tools and knowledge, which you have the choice to use or

-given to you has put one or more into focus.
+art assignment given to you has put one or more into focus.
+Here are

 Observation skills related to seeing detail